casanet/casanet-server/backend/README.md

 To get yours home latitude and longitude you can use https://www.latlong.net/.

 ### Two factor authentication:
-To Allows MFA protection the server needs access to email account to send the code to user email befor login.
+To Allows MFA protection the server needs access to email account to send the code to user email before login.
 (Tested with gmail account).

 To confiugure it use follwing  environment variables: